Materials-Consortia/OPTIMADE/optimade.rst

       A human-readable description of the relationship between the property and the remote resource, e.g., a "natural language description".

     - :field:`uri`: String.
-      An URI of the external resource.
+      An URI of the external resource (which MAY be a resolvable URL).

 **OPTIONAL keys at all nested levels of the Property Definition:**